by Howard H. Brinton

 Such direct insight into the nature of goodness combined with a sense of obligation to behave in accordance with it, is usually called conscience, but for the Quakers the Light Within is not conscience but rather that which shines into conscience.
 Conscience is influenced by training and environment as well as by the Light.
 For this reason it may reveal one way of behaving to one person and another way to another person.
 The individual must therefore educate and enlighten his conscience by sensitizing himself to the Light of Truth in his soul.
 This process of sensitizing conscience takes place most thoroughly in a meeting for worship.
 Yet, though conscience is an imperfect instrument for transmitting the Light, its claims are absolute and must always be obeyed, for conscience gives us the highest knowledge of the Light that we have at any one time.
 Because clearer and clearer knowledge may be progressively attained as the virtue of obedience grows, Friends have never declared any doctrine to be a final and unalterable creed.

-An important question which must be faced by every pacifist is this: Is it better to take an absolute, uncompromising stand, far beyond the reach of the average man or is it better to compromise, keeping ahead of the average man but not so far ahead as to get out of touch with him?
+An important question that must be faced by every pacifist is this: Is it better to take an absolute, uncompromising stand, far beyond the reach of the average man or is it better to compromise, keeping ahead of the average man but not so far ahead as to get out of touch with him?
 Friends have usually aimed at the first position, believing it not so far beyond the “average man” as is generally supposed, though they have acknowledged that those who take the second often accomplish much that is good.
 When Joseph Hoag in 1812 was pleading his peace principles a man in his audience said, “Well stranger, if all the world was of your mind, I would turn and follow after.”
 Joseph replied, “So then thou hast a mind to be the last man in the world to be good.
 I have a mind to be one of the first and set the rest an example.”
 (Hoag’s Journal, 1861, p.
 201).

 Thomas Story, in arguing with a Baptist preacher in Rhode Island in 1704, said: